 We will assess the success of entries by looking at the emissions reduction impact, level of innovation and the extent to which the initiative is scalable and replicable across the industry.
 The initiative may relate to a whole event or a particular element of an event.

 APPLICATION AND PROCEDURE

-By 1 March 2019, please send a short summary of no more than five pages in English to firstname.lastname@example.org briefly describing your entry, including the following information:
+By 21 March 2021, please send a short summary of maximum 4 pages in English to firstname.lastname@example.org briefly describing your entry, including the following information:

 Note: While some confidential data may be accepted as part of the award application process, only those applications including a sufficient level of data for public communication will be considered.